crcn/sardines/README.md

 - Supports NPM packages.
 - Extendable ([brazln](https://github.com/spiceapps/brazln))
 - Supports growl notifications
+- Variables are removed from the global namespace.
 - Parses require(...), so your code stays compatible on the backend, as well as the front end.
 - Don't care for combining JS files, but want to know the dependencies?
 Use the API.
 - Fork the watching process, and forget about it.
 Need to reboot your machine?
 It's still watching your shit.